 - Telomere Attrition: The caps on the end of DNA in cells get so damaged that cells can no longer safely create new copies of themselves.

-If all of these “hallmarks” remind you of the kind of technobabble Julian Bashir or Leonard McCoy used to explain their unconventional treatment plans to their intergalactic patients on Star Trek, you’re not alone.
-The science of biological aging is ridiculously complicated, often requiring a PhD to wade through.
+If these “hallmarks” remind you of Star Trek technobabble, you’re not alone.
+The science of biological aging is ridiculously complicated, often requiring a Ph.D. to wade through.
 The point is this: chronological aging and biological aging are two separate concepts, and we are only concerned with biological aging.

 The possibility of human life extension—chronological life extension, as in living to 150—may be a consequence of mitigating the causes of biological aging.